 The Meal Exchange Program makes it possible for students with meal plans to dine with their friends at eating clubs, or between two different participating clubs, without spending additional funds.
 Administered jointly by the Inter-Club Council and Campus Dining, the program includes club-to-dining hall exchanges as well as club-to-club exchanges.

-The program will begin on the Monday, October 4, 2021, and end Friday, April 22, 2022, except during certain recess periods.
-Campus Dining facilities participating in this program are the Center for Jewish Life, Butler, First, Forbes, Mathey, Rockefeller, and Whitman.
+The program will begin on the Monday, October 10, 2022, and end Friday, April 28, 2023 except during certain recess periods.
+Campus Dining facilities participating in this program are the Center for Jewish Life, Forbes, Mathey, Rockefeller, Whitman, Yeh, and New College West.

 To initiate an exchange, visit www.princeton.edu/mealx.